therickyfoster/index/README.md

 # index
-Master index of all projects at https://planetaryrestorationarchive.com
+Master index of all main site index.html files located at https://planetaryrestorationarchive.com